SAP NetWeaver Visual Composer

 SAP NetWeaver Visual Composer is SAP’s web-based software modelling tool.
 It enables business process specialists and developers to create business application components, without coding.

 Visual Composer produces applications in a declarative form, enabling code-free execution mode for multiple runtime environments.
 It provides application lifecycle support by maintaining the connection between an application and its model throughout its lifecycle.
 Visual Composer is designed with an open architecture, which enables developers to extend its design-time environment and modelling language, as well as to integrate external data services.

-The tool aims to increase productivity by reducing development effort time, and narrow the gap between application definition and implementation.
+The tool aims to increase productivity by reducing development effort time, and narrowing the gap between application definition and implementation.

 Starting with a blank canvas, the Visual Composer user, typically a business process specialist, draws the application in Visual Composer Storyboard (workspace), without writing code, to prototype, design and produce applications.

 A typical workflow for creating, deploying and running an application using Visual Composer is: